 To cook beef goulash in a casserole or Dutch oven

-- Place the meat and onions in your dish, stir in the paprika and add the vegetables and other ingredients.
+- Place the meat and onions in your dish, stir in the paprika and add the other ingredients (except the carrots and potatoes)

-- Cover with the stock then place the lid on the casserole dish and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.
+- Cover with the stock, cover the casserole dish with a lid and place it in a medium oven (160C / 320F) for 2 to 2.5 hours.

 Sour cream is normally served with goulash, and this can be stirred into the finished dish, or spooned on top as a garnish.

-Why not pin this recipe for Hungarian beef goulash so you can make it later.
+Why not pin this recipe for Hungarian beef goulash to one of your Pinterest boards so you can find it easily?
+Just click on the image below.

 Hungarian Beef Goulash